bioinformaticsdotca/CSHL_2019/Module6/Module6_lab.md

 quast.py -R ~/CourseData/HT_data/Module6/references/ecoli_k12.fasta assemblies/*.fasta
 ```

+The report will be updated in HTseq/Module6/quast_results/latest/report.pdf (all versions will also be stored in their own time-stamped directories in HTseq/Module6/quast_results/latest).
 Did the quality of your nanopore assembly improve?